Spencer-Weston/NBApredict/README.md

 # NBA_bet

 Warning: Predictions currently don't work in the offseason when betting odds are not available.
 Fix is in progress.
+(Latest updates available in the reorganization branch which will be significant rewrite of the code base)

 NBA_bet is a package for predicting NBA games against betting lines.
 It has two main behaviors:
 1. Scrape and store team statistics, game results, and betting lines.